samia-dola/Walmart-Sales-Analysis/README.md

   Analysis about customer uses to uncover the different customers segments, purchase trends and the profitability of each customer segment.
 1. How many unique customer types are there in the sales table?
 2. Which customer type makes the most purchase?
-3. What is the gender of majority of the customers?
+3. What is the gender of most of the customers?
 4. What is the average VAT paid by each customer type?
 5. Which customer type paid the most VAT?
 6. What is the gender breakdown by branch?
-7. At what time of the day customers provide the most ratings?
+7. At what time of the day do customers provide the most ratings?
-8. At what time of the day branches recive the highest reviews from customers?
+8. At what time of the day branches receive the highest reviews from customers?
 9. Which day of the week has the highest average rating?
 10. Which day of the week has the highest average branch ratings?